 - notranslate: As a project maintainer, you can configure on project level, as a pre-translation step, what will happen if the notranslate tag is assigned to a string:

 - not affect strings: If this option is selected, when you add this tag to a source string, then no further action will be performed by the system automatically.
 The translator will still be requested to manually apply the source as translation for the specific source entry.

-- empty translations: If this option is selected, when you add this tag to a source string, then the system removes the existing translation from the already translated string, and the string returns to the untranslated state.
+- empty translations: If this option is selected, when you add this tag to a source string, then the system replaces any existing translation with an empty translation, which means that this string will not count as untranslated.

 Note: Changing the way the notranslate tag behaves through the project's settings only affects newly tagged strings.
 Strings that have already been tagged are not affected.

 - locked: When you tag a string with locked, the translator can't make edits to translations in the translation box.
 This is useful when you want to make sure a particular existing translation should not be modified anymore by translators.